 We are thrilled to welcome ESPN interns throughout the year in Bristol, New York City, Los Angeles, Austin and Charlotte, and we wanted to take this opportunity to shine a spotlight on Charlotte, North Carolina, location!

 The Charlotte office is ESPN’s college sports hub and is home to ESPNU and the SEC Network.
 With its own studios and control rooms, the Charlotte office produces studio shows including the Paul Finebaum Show, a man known by many as the voice of the SEC, and is responsible for thousands of hours of sports programming.

-Each ESPN location has its own personality, and some of the trademarks of the Charlotte office are the College Football helmet hall, SEC banners and the SEC couch.
-The helmet hall and banners are just what you’d imagine them to be but the couch, including fabric to represent each SEC school, is my favorite!
+Each ESPN location has its own personality, and some of the trademarks of the Charlotte office are the College Football helmet hall, customized location sign and photo hallway!

 We have Charlotte interns in the fall and spring each year.
 Interns in the Charlotte location come from schools all over the country, not just the SEC.
 For some positions, like production operations, we focus more on the candidates’ technical skills like operating studio cameras and control room experience.
 But for some other positions, we do look for a strong knowledge of the SEC (even if you’re not from an SEC school) and an understanding of the personalities of the schools and key rivalries.
 And we do like to see a strong passion for college sports, no matter your role or what university you come from!

 While most of the work happens within the office, previous Charlotte interns have also had the opportunity to gain experience with remote production.
 Pictured here is when our interns hit the road with SEC Nation for a visit to the University of South Carolina.

 We typically offer internships in production, production operations, marketing and digital media for the Charlotte office, and interns have an opportunity to dig in and gain tangible, valuable experience.